Summary

 Microsoft Enterprise Agreement Enrollments

-Signing only an Enterprise Agreement is not enough to acquire licenses.
-A Microsoft Enterprise Agreement is only complete and valid when there is at least one kind of Enrollment under it.
+Signing only an Enterprise Agreement is not enough to acquire licences.
+A Microsoft Enterprise Agreement is only complete and valid when it includes at least one kind of Enrollment.

 Currently, there are two types of Enrollment: